 Take a Timed Screen Shot in Mac OS X

-You can take time delayed screenshots in Mac OS X by using the Grab utility or the Terminal.
-Grab and Terminal are bundled with every Mac in your /Applications/Utilities/ directory, find them there or launch it with Spotlight (Command+Space).
-We’ll cover Grab first because it’s more user friendly and doesn’t involve the command line.
+You can take time delayed screenshots in Mac OS X easily by using the Grab utility or the Terminal app, included with every Mac OS X version.

-Once you’re in Grab: Pull down the “Capture” menu and select “Timed Screen” or hit Command+Shift+Z to bring up the timed capture alert dialog that you see in the screenshot above.
-When you’re ready, click on “Start Timer” and you’ll have 10 seconds to stage your screenshot before Grab snaps the entire screen.
+1. Pull down the “Capture” menu and select “Timed Screen” or hit Command+Shift+Z to bring up the timed capture alert dialog that you see in the screenshot

-You’ll notice Grab won’t be visible in the screenshot, which is nice otherwise the app would be kind of useless.
+You’ll notice Grab won’t be visible in the screenshot, which is nice otherwise the app would be kind of useless as it’d include pictures of itself.
+Another great thing about the Grab app for taking screen shots in Mac OS X is that you can include the mouse pointer, which can be helpful for some situations.

 If you’re inclined to travel the more technical road, you can also take time delayed screen shots from the Terminal using the screencapture command: